 of the drug and the type/schedule of the drug.
 The following are the penalties

-for different drug offenses in Orange County and all of California:
+for different drug offenses in California:

-completion of a certified drug treatment program.
+until completion of a certified drug treatment program.
 If you successfully

 complete this type of program, your drug charges could be dismissed.

-Call The Law Office of Barney B. Gibbs immediately if you have been arrested
+Call The Law Office of Barney B. Gibbs immediately if you have been arrested.

-for a drug crime.

-The sooner you have an experienced Orange County criminal

-defense lawyer on your side, the
+The sooner you have an Orange County drug crime lawyer on your side, the

 stronger you can build your defense.
 With the firm's assistance, you

 could build a strong case to prove that the drugs in question were not

 your own, that you did not take part in the illegal proceeding, or any

 other number of defense strategies.